lucamarche-iz1mlt/install-mmdvm-sh/README.md

 * Button power OFF
 * OpenVPN

-Read README.txt for exec the script.
+Read INSTALL.md for exec the script.

 For more info: